It came as millions of people were urged to stay at home on Friday due to safety fears over the impact of Eunice.

 A woman in her 30s died after a tree fell on a car in Haringey, north London, on Friday afternoon, the Metropolitan Police said.
 It was the first confirmed death in England related to Eunice.

-A man in his 50s has died in Netherton, Merseyside, after debris struck the windscreen of a vehicle he was travelling in, said Merseyside Police.
+A man in his 50s died in Netherton, Merseyside, after debris struck the windscreen of a vehicle he was travelling in.